Print Version

 - Clean and sanitize counter tops and utensils after contact with raw meats and poultry, especially before using these areas or utensils to prepare ready-to-eat foods, such as fruits or salad ingredients.

 - Avoid using raw eggs in eggnogs, salad dressings, ice cream and desserts.
 Never use cracked or dirty eggs.
-Cook all egg products thoroughly; eggs cooked “over easy” or “sunny side up” are incompletely cooked.
+Cook all egg products thoroughly; eggs cooked “over easy” or “sunny side up” are not thoroughly cooked.

-- Turtles, lizards, chicks and other exotic pets are not suitable pets for small children.
+- Turtles, lizards, chicks and other exotic pets are not recommended pets for small children.

-- It is important to wash your hands before and after using the toilet, before preparing or eating meals, after changing diapers and after being in close contact with animals/reptiles.
+- Wash your hands before and after using the toilet, before preparing or eating meals, and after changing diapers or helping individuals with toileting.
+Also, after being in close contact with animals/reptiles.

 Is there anything special I need to know?

-If you are infected with Salmonella, and you provide services to others, particularly seniors or children, you should not go to work while you are having symptoms.
-Your employer will determine when it is safe for you to return to work.
-It is possible that even after you are feeling better you will still be shedding the bacteria in your stool for a period of time.
-To prevent spreading the disease to people around you, always practice good hand washing and hygiene.
+If you have Salmonellosis, and you are a food handler, healthcare worker, childcare worker or a caregiver, you should not go to work while you are having symptoms.
+In addition, you may have to stop working until a stool sample or rectal swab confirms the bacteria is no longer present.
+It is possible that even after you are feeling better you may still have bacteria in your stool for a period of time.
+To prevent spreading the disease to people round you, always practice good hand washing and maintain personal hygiene.